-Here are two challenges that are completely unrelated except that both involve some sort of nodes.
-The first challenge is different for every reader.
+Here are two challenges that are completely unrelated except that both involve nodes in some way.

-Partition the remote control into multiple rectangular grids, such that there’s a grid containing one button, a grid containing two buttons, a grid containing three buttons, and so on, until there aren’t enough buttons left for another grid.
+For example: see if you can partition the remote control into multiple rectangular grids, such that there’s a grid containing one button, a grid containing two buttons, a grid containing three buttons, and so on, until there aren’t enough buttons left for another grid.
+A grid is an n×m rectangle with a node at every point.
 It’s most elegant if you make each grid as “square” as possible (i.e. better 2×2 than 1×4, better 2×3 than 1×6, etc).
 Are yours solveable?

 Below are solutions for my remote controls: respectively my CD player control, TV/DVD control, and VHS control.
-(With the last, I’ve taken the liberty of treating the centre of the ‘+’-shaped control as a button in its own right.)
+(With the last, I’ve taken the liberty of treating the centre of the ‘+’-shaped control as a button in its own right: what liberties you choose to take is your own business.)

 Now for the second challenge, which is a word challenge I came up with the other day.